Kim Il Sung and Kim Jong Il badges: Types

 A badge featuring both Kim Il Sung and Kim Jong Il is the most prestigious type.
 The badges are designed and made by the Mansudae Art Studio.

+A badge featuring Kim Jong Un worn by Jo Yong-won.
+Such badges are only given out to high ranking WPK cadres.

 The badges come in different shapes and sizes.
 Unlike in China, where Chairman Mao badges were diverse because their production was not overseen by the government, North Korean badges have relatively little variation.
 All in all, there are more than 20 different designs.
 The size, shape, colouring, and type of metal of the design is indicative of the social status and institutional affiliations of the person wearing it.
 For instance, party youths wear large round badges, whereas common people wear smaller round badges.

 While most badges only feature a portrait of Kim Il Sung, there are two exceptions.
 The most prestigious type has both Kim Il Sung and Kim Jong Il — there are three designs that feature them both: one with the two against a red banner; one with them over a North Korean flag (without a star) worn by high-ranking Chongryon; and one with them on a smaller, more curved flag with the words 청년전위 (meaning "Youth Potential") written under the portraits — this badge is worn by some members of the Socialist Patriotic Youth League.
 No other designs feature both leaders.
 The design is reserved to high-level Workers' Party of Korea officials only.
 It is so rare that seeing one "can send many a minor North Korean bureaucrat into a stupor".
 The other exception is badges with the portrait of Kim Jong Il only.
 They are worn by security services cadres and are also considerably rare.

 Depending on the badge, the leader is depicted in a Western suit, military attire, or some other type of clothing.

 Before Kim Jong Un was confirmed as Kim Jong Il's successor and Kim Jong Chol was groomed as the country's next leader, a limited set of Kim Jong Chol badges were reportedly made and given to cabinet, party, and army officials.
 Since the Tenth Plenary Meeting of the 8th Central Committee of the Workers' Party of Korea, certain party officials were seen wearing Kim Jong Un badges to the exclusion of the traditional Kim Il Sung and Kim Jong Il badge.